jm-wltr/deep-learning-wall-tomography/README.md

 # Sonic Tomography with Deep Learning

 This project explores the use of deep learning to reconstruct the internal structure of masonry walls using acoustic tomography data.
 Instead of relying on classical algebraic reconstruction techniques, we aim to train neural networks directly on wave propagation signals generated via simulation and measurement.
+The previous version of the project I am building on can be found [here](https://saco.csic.es/s/k5ty8eazD85pd4M).

 ## 📁 Repository Structure
 ```